The Natural Fibre Company: The company today

-The Natural Fibre Company scours, cards, spins and dyes fibre on both woollen and worsted systems, working in batches upwards of 20 kilos.
-There are also organic production runs.
+The Natural Fibre Company scours, cards and spins fibre on its woollen system, working in batches upwards of 25 kilos.
+It also operates a research and development house trialling less familiar blends such as dog hair, human hair and yak fibre with pure wool to make new yarn products for its customers and sold on its online shop.
+The mill waste is reused and repurposed into by-products such as raw hard waste, carded waste, noil waste and bobbin waste and sold for natural crafting, gardening and household use.

-In addition to advising sheep owners how to get the best fibre from their flocks and turn it into a form they can sell, The Natural Fibre Company is increasingly buying wool from its customers for use in its own range of products, Blacker Designs.
+In addition to advising sheep owners how to get the best fibre from their flocks and turn it into a form they can sell, The Natural Fibre Company purchases wool from its customers for use in its own range of products, Blacker Yarns.

-This new direction for the TNFC started in 2005 when managing director Sue Blacker and her family bought the company from its previous owners.
-It received help from European Union Objective One funding, outside investors and fund managers Finance Cornwall.

 All the wool going through the mill is British and includes some from the Falklands Islands.